firelzrd/cambyses/README.md

 ### Cost Model

 Cambyses's overhead is dominated by **Phase 1 (scanning + scoring)**, which requires reading 3 cache lines per `task_struct`.
-The per-candidate cost depends heavily on cache residency:
+The per-candidate cost depends heavily on cache residency.
+Note that `load_balance()` is invoked at most once per tick (typically every 1–4ms), so even the worst-case overhead of ~2.5μs represents <0.25% of the inter-invocation interval:

 | Cache state | Per-task cost | N=32 total | When |
 |-------------|---------------|------------|------|